Health Care Assessments and Plans

-Also see Local Practice for the CoramBAAF forms and Team Administration Procedure for arranging Health Assessments.
+Also see Resources for the Business Support Officer procedure for arranging Health Assessments.

-The Social Worker should talk to their team administrator who sends out the relevant medical forms to support the health assessment process.
+The Social Worker should talk to their BSO who sends out the relevant medical forms to support the health assessment process.
 The social worker should liaise with the carer/residential staff to arrange the first assessment with the child's GP or Designated Nurse for Children Looked After.